howtographql/howtographql/content/backend/graphql-js/6-authentication.md

 title: Authentication
 pageTitle: "Implementing Authentication in a GraphQL server with Node.js"
 description: "Learn best practices for implementing authentication and authorization with Node.js, Express & Prisma."
-question: Why was the 'User' type redefined in the application schema when it's already part of the Prisma database schema and could be imported from there?
+question: "Which HTTP header field carries the authentication token?"
-answers: ["A 'User' type can never be imported because of how graphql-import works", "To hide potentially sensitive information from client applications", "This is important so users can reset their passwords", "It's a requirement from the GraphQL specification"]
+answers: ["Cache-Control", "Token", "Authorization", "Authentication"]
-correctAnswer: 1
+correctAnswer: 3
 ---

 In this section, you're going to implement signup and login functionality that allows your users to authenticate against your GraphQL server.

 ### Adding a `User` model

 The first thing you need is a way to represent user data in the database.
-To do so, you can add a `User` type to your Prisma datamodel.
+To do so, you can add a `User` type to your Prisma data model.

 You'll also want to add a _relation_ between the `User` and the existing `Link` type to express that `Link`s are _posted_ by `User`s.